elliotjreed/code-katas/README.md

 | X | XX | XXX | XL | L | LX | LXX | LXXX | XC  |
 |**100**|**200**|**300**|**400**|**500**|**600**|**700**|**800**|**900**|
 | C | CC | CCC | CD | D | DC | DCC | DCCC | CM |

+Also note that the Romans did not have a symbol for zero, so the Arabic `0` should output nothing (i.e. an empty string).